Are your eyes frequently red, itchy, stingy, blurry or burning?

-What if I told you that an extremely effective, non-expensive home remedy for dry eyes exists, and could be hiding under your nose at your own kitchen?
+What if I told you that an extremely effective, non-expensive home remedy for dry eyes exists, and could be hiding under your nose in your kitchen?

 Can dry eyes be temporary?

 I’m not going to keep you in suspense any longer.
-I’ll just tell you that this natural home remedy does not “care” about the cause of your dry eyes:
+I’ll just tell you that this natural eye care home remedy does not “care” about the cause of your eye condition:

-Whether it’s from working in front of a computer all day, wearing contact lenses, lack of tears, oils, screws or bolts…This dry-eye remedy is a drug-free, dramatically effective solution that many of us keep in our kitchen.
+Whether it’s from working in front of a computer all day, wearing contact lenses, lack of tears, oils, screws, or bolts…This dry-eye remedy is a drug-free, dramatically effective solution that many of us keep in our kitchens.